cloudfuji/open_source_rails/notes.md

     gem 'rubycas-server', :git => 'git://github.com/Bushido/rubycas-server.git'

 * To run rubycas-server you need to specify a config file to it.
+Unfortunately, rubycas-server will force you to create a config file in /etc, in order to avoid it, you can setup the environment variable CONFIG_FILE so that it's available to the rubycas-server.
+An easier way is to just set the env var before running the command.
+It can be done by the following.

+    $ CONFIG_FILE=/path/to/config.yml rubycas-server